apache/wookie/widgets/templates/readme.txt

 to a locally running Wookie server.
 Once this command has successfully executed you can examine your widget in action.

+**** Advanced Topics

+***** Your own widgets directory

+You can create a widgets directory anywhere you want it.
+To create your own directory for widget definitions simply create the directory and copy [WOOKIE_HOME]/widgets/template/widgets/build.xml into your new directory.
+Then edit the value of the "wookie.root.dir" property so that it points to the root of your Wookie src folder.

 ** Adding some style